ivoarch/GrapheneOS-Setup/README.md

     - Allow Sync on refresh ✅
   - Security
     - Vault timeout set to 1 minute
-    - Unlock with biometrics ✅
+    - Unlock with pin ✅
   - Tools
     - Bitwarden web vault - go to web vault > security > key than increase KDF iterations to 600k .
   - Other > Options